defencedigital/moduk-service-manual/src/service-assessments/how-service-assessments-help-your-team.md

 All teams creating digital services for Defence should meet the [GOV.UK Service Standard](https://www.gov.uk/service-manual/service-standard).
 This applies to internal services as well as services for citizens.

-In Defence, there are unique challenges to delivering services that work well for all users.
-Your users might be in the deployed space with low lighting and no internet.
-Or, your service might have occasional users from allied forces.

-Service assessments will help you:
+Service assessments help you:

+- validate the problem your service aims to solve
 - apply the GOV.UK Service Standard in Defence
-- validate the problem your service aims to solve
 - work in the right way for users from the start
 - consider the end-to-end journey across Defence